 I have been trying to find a large chunk of undisturbed time with little success.
 Last week, I hit upon an idea for a novel.
 I need at least a few weeks of uninterrupted time to work on this idea.
 But this was not to be.
 Just this morning, when I finally had some free time to work on my story, my sister Ruth called.
 She calls me three or four times a week to discuss her everyday life.

-When Mr. Fix-It-All opened his store sharp at Eight in the AM, a long queue of creatures were waiting in front of the store window.
+When Mr. Fix-It-All opened his store sharp at eight in the AM, a long queue of creatures was waiting in front of the store window.
 The first one held an old electric oven.
 The next one brought a broken heart.
 There was a man who waited in a ramshackle car, followed by a dog with a broken leg.
 As always, Mr. Fix-It-All tended to their needs with a pleasant smile and gentle touch.

 He fixed the electric oven in fifteen minutes.
-He took the broken heart from the woman examined it and said to the her that she will have to return the next day, because the heart needed some serious nursing and he would have to mix a healing potion.
+He took the broken heart from the woman, examined it, and told her that she would have to return the following day, because the heart needed some serious nursing and he would have to mix a healing potion.
 The man in the car had his transmission fixed in half an hour, while the dog with the broken leg needed a little more time to be mended.

 When the economy began to self-destruct, the government of the nation of Dystopia took drastic actions to mitigate the catastrophe.
 It resorted to well touted austerity measures.